CAESARIAN SECTION: BEFORE AND AFTER

 After The Caesarian

 She may have mood swings.
 She may be restless.
-Both can be aided by a bowl of warm milk, calcium and vitamin “C” appropriate for her size, and if you are comfortable with herbs, a bit of valerian and skullcap.
-See raspberry tea leaves (1) for a great tip.
+Both can be aided by a bowl of warm milk, calcium and vitamin “C” appropriate for her size, and if you are comfortable with herbs, a bit of valerian and skullcap as well as raspberry tea leaves (1) for a great tip.

 She should be in a cool darkened room to sleep and recover.
 A serving of warm raw calf’s liver can be offered the first time she seems hungry but food should be otherwise limited to milk, broth, or a light gruel of oatmeal for the next 24 to 48 hours after which she can go back on her regular high quality diet.
 Offer water free choice.